-20.3 Ending a Service Schedule by Notice: Either Party may end a particular Service Schedule on 3 (three) months written notice to the other,
+20.3 Ending a Service Schedule by Notice: Either Party may end a particular Service Schedule on 3 (three) months written notice to the other, provided that:

 20.3.1 any Service Schedule ends on or after the expiry of the relevant Minimum Service Schedule Period; and